We think this movie stands out for:

 Parents need to know that Isn't It Romantic satirizes romantic comedies, following a woman named Natalie (Rebel Wilson) who gets trapped in a romcom world after suffering a head injury.
 The content is largely appropriate for teens.
-Violence is confined to cartoonish interludes in which Nat is struck by a car and hit in the head, both of which played for laughs.
+Violence is confined to cartoonish interludes in which Nat is struck by a car and hit in the head, both of which are played for laughs.
 Though Nat is interested in sex and talks about it, all she can do with her suitors is kiss -- after which the camera cuts repeatedly to a morning-after scene with her love interest (Liam Hemsworth) shirtless in a towel.
 Nat estimates a man's penis size as "pepper grinder" (the kind the waiter has to bring out to you).
 Characters drink in bars; Nat downs two shots of liquor to get courage to sing karaoke.
-Characters say "s--t" and "bitch," but all except one instance of "f--k" are drowned out by noise, ironically.
-Stereotyped characters (competitive women, shallow men, a flamboyant gay man) are used to make points about cliched characterizations in other movies.
+Characters say "s--t" and "bitch," but all except one instance of "f--k" are drowned out by noise, comically.
+Stereotyped characters (competitive women, shallow men, a flamboyant gay man) are used to make points about clichéd characterizations in other movies.
 Mocking the romcom genre's conventions will make viewers consider what such movies tend to say about women and romance and may spark conversations about the way women are depicted.
 Themes of courage and self-control are also clear.

 - Parents say

 What's the story?